sagemath/sage_sample/README.rst

 ------

 All packaging setup is done through ``setup.py``.
-To create your own package follow the strcuture of the file and change the parameters accordingly.
+To create your own package follow the structure of the file and change the parameters accordingly.

 Source code
 -----------